Sprint Planning in Agile Projects

 Each Sprint begins with a Sprint Planning session that should not exceed two hours for each week of the Sprint.
 Therefore if a Sprint is one week in duration, then the Sprint Planning should last no more than two hours.
 The aim of the session is to define a Sprint Backlog, identify the work to be completed for the Sprint and to commit to a Sprint Goal.

-The Product Owner must ensure that the Product Backlog is well groomed, and prioritized in advance of the Sprint Planning session.
+The Product Owner must ensure that the Product Backlog is well refined, and prioritized in advance of the Sprint Planning session.
 The Scrum Team must advise on how much can be done and how it will be done.
 The Product Owner must not tell the Scrum Team how much work must be done during the Sprint.

 Firstly the product roadmap should support the Vision Statement and it should include the highest priority requirements.
 Splitting up the product requirements provides a high-level timetable of features and this timetable is also known as the Release Plan.
 The Release Plan then facilitates dialogue between the Scrum Team and the Product Stakeholders because of the visibility and frankness it creates.